everoute/everoute/README.md

-* **Everoute Central Controller**: The Everoute central controller consists of control service, API Server and etcd, it leverages the cloud-native architecture, so all the services are deployed as container Pods.
+* **Everoute Central Controller**: The Everoute central controller consists of control service, API Server and etcd, it leverages the cloud-native architecture, so all the services are deployed as containers.
 The Everoute Central Controller provides the controller cluster management and data persistence based on the [Kube API Server](https://github.com/kubernetes/apiserver) and [etcd](https://etcd.io).
 Everoute supports controllers' high availability and scalability through cluster.
-The controller service's main task is to manage network and security policies.
+The main task of control service is to manage network and security policies.
-The process generated network transimit policy rules according to resource types, security policies and discovered IP addresses.
+It generates network transimit policy rules according to resource types, security policies and discovered IP addresses.

 * **Everoute Distributed Agent**: The Everoute Agent is deployed in each